colonelpanichacks/esp32-oui-sniffer/README.md

 # Mesh Detect
 Esp32 OUI Sniffer

-This project uses a Seedstudio Xiao esp32-C3 and a Heltec Lora V3 to send BLE OUI detections over a LoRa mesh network.
-It scans for a specific OUI or group of OUIs via BLE.
+This project uses a Seedstudio Xiao esp32-C3 to scan for a specific OUI or group of OUIs via ble.
-If a specified device is detected, a message is sent to the Heltec Lora V3 and distributed over a LoRa mesh network such as Meshtastic.
+If the specified device is detected, a message is sent to the Heltec Lora V3 and distributed over a LoRa mesh network such as Meshtastic.

 ## Requirements
 - Seedstudio Xiao esp32-C3